nikitazviahin/matches_game/README.md

 To run the app on your machine follow next steps:
 1. Clone this repository
 2. Go to matches_game/matches
-3. Run 'npm i' or 'npm innstall'.
+3. Run 'npm i' or 'npm install'.
 4. Run 'npm run start'.